-The other formatting options are off by default.
-When turned On:
+The other formatting options are Off by default.
+Turn On these options to control them:

-- Background: Adds a background color to the overall slicer and sets its transparency.
+- Background: Add a background color to the slicer and sets its transparency.

-- Lock aspect: Retains the shape of the slicer if it is resized.
+- Lock aspect: Retain the relative height and width of the slicer if it's resized.

-- Border: Adds a 1-pixel border around the slicer and sets its color.
-(This slicer border is separate from and unaffected by the General Outline settings.)
+- Border: Add a border around the slicer and sets its color.
+This slicer border is separate from and unaffected by the General settings.

 - Shadow: Add a drop shadow to the slider.